-Research Program Description
+Academic Primary Care Program Description

-- RESEARCH LITERATURE APPRAISAL COURSE:
+- RESEARCH LITERATURE APPRAISAL

-This course is a weekly meeting with GIM Section faculty where fellows critically review a published article, using published JAMA guidelines.
+In this monthly meeting, fellows critically review a published article, using published JAMA guidelines.
 Through this training, fellows learn to sharpen their methodological skills and their ability to read the medical literature critically through the evaluation of diverse research methodologies and subjects.

-- ACADEMIC SEMINAR:
+- ACADEMIC SEMINAR

 The monthly Academic Seminars cover selected topics that relate to the fellows’ future academic career including grant writing, writing an abstract, presenting an abstract, presenting a poster, writing a manuscript, attending a national conference, networking, resume writing, and academic primary care careers.

+Research Fellows will also participate in the CLINICAL RESEARCH TRAINING PROGRAM AT BOSTON UNIVERSITY (CREST).
 This bimonthly seminar is supported by a Boston University Medical Campus grant from NIH to establish a Clinical Research Training (CREST) program to improve clinical research training for fellows in all disciplines, including medical specialties, surgery, dentistry, etc. The seminar is a forum for clinician-investigators to discuss methodology used in clinical research through didactic seminars and examples from their own research and experience.

 SUPERVISED RESEARCH PROJECTS